ejmadkins/anthos-config-management-demo/README.md

 ## Namespace Selectors

-## Namespace labels and Pod Security using the Policy Controller
+## Namespace labels using the Policy Controller
 The `istio-system` namespace should be deployed across all clusters, there is a namespace label constraint in place that mandates a cost centre label much be defined to each namespace.

 Verify that the namespace has not been deployed to clusters: